zjpeters/advancedStatisticsForNeuroscience/examPreparationASN.md

 S = X^T \cdot X
 $$

 *Logistic regression*: models the log-odds of an event as a linear combination of one or more independent variables.
 Is a special case of a *Generalized Linear Model (GLM)*.
 The data must be discrete counts or proportions, i.e. survivors of a treatment, successes in a trial.
 Uses a logistic function for mapping between real numbers $\lambda \in [-\infty, +\infty]$ and probabilities $\pi \in [0,1]$.
+Works by fitting a sigmoid curve to the data.
+Example could be likelihood of passing an exam on the y-axis, with hours studied on the x-axis.
+Since the question is binary "pass or fail", the sigmoid curve for this would start at a likelihood of 0 at 0 hours studied, and at some point flip to a likelihood of 1.0 after a certain number of hours studied.

 Must define a **logit parameter** $\lambda \in [-\infty, +\infty]$ as a logarithmic function of probability $\pi \in [0,1]$.
 Logit is also called *log odds* since it is the log of the ratio of probability ($\pi$) and ($1 - \pi$)